Fetterman absence raises stakes for Dems in key Senate race | Times Leader

 A Fetterman TV ad now on the air — recorded before his stroke in May — shows Fetterman calling the race a “fundamental choice” between himself who got into politics to be a mayor in Pennsylvania versus Oz who “just moved here to run for office.”

-It references a news report on that his assets are worth at least $104 million and shows footage of Oz in February laying and .
+It references a news report on Oz’s financial disclosure that his assets are worth at least $104 million and shows footage of Oz in February laying and kissing his new star on the Hollywood Walk of Fame.

 “Hey, Doc Hollywood, save your money, Pennsylvania’s not for sale,” Fetterman says.